poeml/mirrorbrain/trunk/docs/installation/source.rst

     * add the hashing command to /etc/crontab to be run every few hours.
 Alternatively, run it after changes in the file tree happen.

-.. note:: That's how far the instructions go.
-I hope they are useful.
-Please
-          subscribe to the mirrorbrain mailing list, see http://mirrorbrain.org/communication .
-Questions can be answered there, feedback is appreciated.